LukeAlousis/HouseSale/README.md

 ### Install Node.js if not already installed

-Follow the instrunctions here: https://nodejs.org/en/download/package-manager/ or if on Ubuntu use the following in the terminal
+Follow the instructions here: https://nodejs.org/en/download/package-manager/ or if on Ubuntu use the following in the terminal
 ```
 curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -
 sudo apt-get install -y nodejs